rt-net/sciurus17_ros/sciurus17_examples/README.md

 ### preset_pid_gain_example.launch

-This is an example code to change PID gains of the servo motors in bulk using `preset_reconfigure` of `sciurus17_control`.
+This is an example to change PID gains of the servo motors in bulk using `preset_reconfigure` of `sciurus17_control`.

 Lists of PID gain preset values can be edited in